1. Purpose of the Gas Pipeline and Electricity Grid Infrastructure Expansion SEA

 The corridors can be considered the future transmission backbone of South Africa.
 Transmission level power lines already exist within each of the expanded EGI corridors.
 Where possible; existing lines will be upgraded to support additional capacity.
 It is difficult to comment on exactly how many new power lines will be necessary in each corridor as the composition and geographical distribution of South Africa’s future generation footprint is still unclear.
 Based on current and available information, no more than three or four new transmission level lines will be needed within each expanded corridor over the course of the next 30 years.
 The upgrade and development of major transmission substations will also be necessary in each of the expanded corridors.

 2.1.
 Will the SEA replace the need for project level environmental authorisation within the corridors?

 The scoping level of environmental assessment undertaken as part of the SEA is not sufficient for project level decision making in terms of NEMA, and further assessments will still be necessary once a specific project is proposed to be constructed.
-With the scoping requirements being met inside of the corridors, all Gas Transmission Pipeline and Electricity Grid Infrastructure (EGI) projects, and associated infrastructures, that require Environmental Authorisation will follow a streamlined project level environmental assessment process, for example, in the form of a Basic Assessment (BA), or compliance with a Norm or Standard that will be compiled as part of the SEA (where the need for an Environmental Authorisation application will be negated only where the proposed infrastructure will be constructed within low sensitivity areas in the corridors).
+With the scoping requirements being met inside of the corridors, all Gas Transmission Pipeline and Electricity Grid Infrastructure (EGI) projects, and associated infrastructures, that currently require Environmental Authorisation will either follow a streamlined project level environmental assessment process, for example, in the form of a Basic Assessment (BA), or compliance with a Norm or Standard that will be compiled as part of the SEA (where the need for an Environmental Authorisation application will be negated).
 The scope of the project level process in the corridors will be informed by the pre-construction Site Specific Environmental Assessment Protocols, and will be undertaken in accordance with the relevant regulations current at the time.

 2.2.
 How will integrated authorisation be accomplished?